Best Golf Drivers For Beginners 2024

 Reasons to avoid

-The Max D of the Paradym Smoke Ai range is their high launch, high MOI driver, which has an incredibly confidence-inspiring look at address and a stretched-out look that makes the head look huge when behind the ball.
-This will obviously divide opinion, but we do like it a lot.
+The Max D is the high launch, high MOI driver in the Paradym Smoke Ai range.
+It should appeal to the beginner golfer due to the incredibly confidence-inspiring look it has at address thanks to its stretched-out look that makes the head look positively huge when behind the ball.
+This will divide opinion, but we do like it a lot and it should suit the golfer who lacks confidence with driver.

 - Read our full Callaway Paradym Ai Smoke Max D Driver Review